hwupathum/docs-is/en/identity-server/next/docs/deploy/set-up-separate-databases-for-clustering.md

 <tr class="even">
 <td><code>IDENTITY_DB</code></td>
 <td>
 <li>This contains identity-related data.
-For example, user sessions, OAuth 2.0, SAML 2.0, User Managed Access (UMA), etc.</li>
+For example, user sessions, OAuth 2.0, SAML 2.0, etc.</li>
-<li>In the default database configuration, all the UMA, consent, and identity data are located  in the <code>IDENTITY_DB</code>.
-In a deployment, both identity and UMA can be configured in a single database while consent data is configured to a separate database `CONSENT_MGT`</li>.
+<li>In the default database configuration, all the consent, and identity data are located  in the <code>IDENTITY_DB</code>.
+In a deployment, consent data is configured to a separate database `CONSENT_MGT`</li>.
 <!--<li>For more information, see <a href="{{base_path}}/deploy/work-with-databases">Working with Databases</a>.</li>-->
 </td>
 </tr>